My name is Pascalle,

 This Website is Play in Progress… enjoy the bits that are done and come back for the updates!

 Church, council and elite controlled and directed the lives of mostly catholic residents.
-Many seemed to obey to the rules and regulations, but much was happening behind the veils of appearance.
+Many seemed to conform to tradition, but much was happening behind the veils of appearance.

 The contrast could not be bigger.
-Leaving behind the luxurious gated urbanisation for an ancient house without electricity and flowing water, next to a goat farm, but with an unforgettable healing connection with the natives and their (semi) domesticated animals in a stunning scenery surrounded by almond, olive, avocado and mango trees and with astounding views over the Mediterranean.
+Leaving the luxurious gated urbanisation behind for an ancient house next to a goat farm.
+Adapting to live without electricity and flowing water, but enjoying an unforgettable healing connection with the natives and their (semi) domesticated animals in a stunning scenery surrounded by almond, olive, avocado and mango trees, all with astounding views over the Mediterranean.

-While enjoying the Campo to the fullest, the opportunity presented itself to live in a retreat centre in Estepona (also Andalusia, South of Spain) for half a year and work as an assistant teacher in a spiritual development group.
-There, she took the first baby-steps in learning about, getting clear, sharing and presenting her developing ideas about healing and raising consciousness while in a full-time healing process herself, playing with the question ‘who am I really?’.
+While enjoying the Campo to the fullest, an opportunity presented itself to live for half a year in ‘Tierra Sana’ a retreat centre in Estepona (also Andalusia, South of Spain) and work as an assistant teacher in a spiritual development group.
+There, she took the first baby-steps in learning about, getting clear, sharing and presenting her developing ideas about healing and the rise of consciousness while in a full-time healing process herself, playing with the question ‘who am I really?’.

-Back in 1995, after certification as a Rebalancer®, which is a gentle form of bodywork that has integrated various techniques (Reichian bodywork, Structural Integration, Craniosacral Therapy, Trager bodywork, Feldenkrais, Bio-Energetics, Tai Chi, Movement Awareness, Active Meditations etc.) to give students the opportunity to choose from a broad spectrum of available methods in order to enhance awareness about being fully present in every moment and free just to be, she specialised in structural integration through an additional training offered by Satyarthi Peloquin, the co-founder of Rebalancing International.
+Back in 1995, after certification as a Rebalancer®, which is a gentle form of bodywork integrating various techniques (Reichian, Trager and Feldenkrais Bodywork, Deep Tissue Bodywork, Myofascial Release, Structural Integration, Craniosacral Therapy, Bio-Energetics, Tai Chi, Movement Awareness, Active Meditations etc.) to give students the opportunity to choose from a broad spectrum of available methods in order to enhance awareness about being fully present in every moment and free just to be, she initially specialised in Deep Tissue Bodywork, Myofascial Release and Structural Integration through an additional training offered by Satyarthi Peloquin, the co-founder of Rebalancing International.

-A few years later, after a two-year training in meditation, energy alignment and balancing by the late healing arts master Lisa Swidler, she made a shift to ‘energetic bodywork’ when realising that tuning in, doing less and playing with the energies gives faster and deeper healing results.
-As an assistant teacher in Lisa’s workshop as well as in Estepona, she saw confirmed that this realisation brought the same marvellous results in group-work as well.
+A few years later, after a two-year training in ‘Meditation, Energy Alignment & Balancing’ by the late healing arts master Lisa Swidler, she made a shift to ‘Energetic Bodywork’ when realising that tuning in, doing less and playing with the energies gives faster and deeper healing results.
+As an assistant teacher in Lisa’s workshop as well as in Tierra Sana, she saw that this realisation brought the same marvellous results in group-work as well.
 Here, she could explore to her heart’s desire because as an assistant she was in a position of ‘no-pressure, no-stress’ while having the freedom to tune in, play and share whatever came up in the moments when participants asked questions or when there was a sharing about intentions, perceptions, expressions and experiences in life.

 Besides that, she remembered that: ‘if we allow ourselves to play we will learn whatever we need to learn’.
-The process of learning is fun, it’s a journey full of discoveries and therefore supposed to be free without competition, comparison to others, measurement, pressure to achieve and arrive at a finish defined by someone else.
+The process of learning is fun, it’s a journey full of discoveries and therefore supposed to be free without competition, pressure to achieve and arrive at a finish defined by someone else.
 There is no finish, life is a continual learning process.
-In that respect, there is no fear or stress when we allow ourselves to play in life.
+In that respect, there is no fear, pain or stress when we allow ourselves to play in life.
 This realisation helped her the most whenever challenged in the classroom, session room or in life in general for that matter, therefore the set-up of Okeko is playful as well.

-Writing provided her also to get clear what ‘Okeko’ means and how to manifest it in the most creative and effective way taking into account the dynamics of relating to one-another freely to heal, learn and share without controlling power structures we find in most organisations so that ‘Okeko Learn & Share’ can develop gradually for mutual benefit.
+Writing provided her also to get clear what ‘Okeko’ means and how to manifest it in the most creative and effective way taking into account the dynamics of relating freely to one-another to heal, learn and share without controlling power structures we find in most organisations so that ‘Okeko Learn & Share’ develops gradually for mutual benefit.

-All with amazing results on her continued healing journey which she’s eager and delighted to share and part of the reason why she’s facilitating Okeko, along with the notion that many people are born with tremendous artistic talents, intuitive, healing abilities and came to this planet to facilitate healing and raise consciousness.
+All with amazing results on her continual healing journey which she’s eager and delighted to share and part of the reason why she’s facilitating Okeko, along with the notion that many people are born with tremendous artistic talents, intuitive healing abilities and came to this planet to facilitate healing and raise consciousness to thrive, learn and share conjointly with many others.

-In order to facilitate healing we have to be okay; discover and realise who we really are; align and play with the healing life force of the universe.
+In order to facilitate healing we have to be okay; discover and realise who we really are; align and play with healing forces.
 For if we play with these goodies we prevent them from wasting away, refine our-Self and help our peers.
 If we learn to direct our point of attention towards healing we can manifest our inherent qualities, abilities and talents in an effortless and effective way for the benefit of all.

 Okeko Learn & Share